climberfields/homework/week1/9-11-homework/github-lab-answers.md

 Why would you want to use a branch other than the default master?
 You don't want to work on the main one to minimize risk of corruption to information

+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged.

+What command do you use to send all of the work that you've done locally to your remote repository? git push origin master